subod83/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+### Strategy to fill missing data : Fill in the missing data from the mean for the 5- minute interval

 Create a new dataset that is equal to the original dataset but with the missing data filled in with the mean for that 5-minute interval.